el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB

+0.0.6:
+- Fix logic issue with not opening with ws immediately if cannot continue skillchain

 0.0.5:
 - Fix logic issue with opening with ws when not being able to continue skillchain even though don't open was set